MrMario108/RealEstateSearch/ReadMe.txt

 The first web portal is olx.pl.
 In the future, it will be more.

-You can see how it work on http://ec2-52-87-232-67.compute-1.amazonaws.com/

 For run this project:

-1. Copy .env-sample and .prod-sample to .env folder.
+1. Copy .env-sample and .prod-sample to .envs folder.
 Delete from names -sample.
 2. Run terminal and prompt
     - for development: